Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Illusion.md

 ## Hiding spells
 Any illusion spell that contains either "muffle" and/or "invisibility" components is considered a hiding spell, which are all mutually exclusive.
 So yes, having Veil of Silence active and casting an invisibility spell will cancel the Veil of Silence.

 Veil of Silence, Arcane Resonance and the Rune of Dampening are always cast without any noises NPCs could notice.
-So if necessary (as in "Intended by your playstyle") you can cast Shadow Stride or simple Invisibility to move into position unseen near an NPC, hide behind a corner with no line of sight to the target, cast a silencing spell and then cast whatever harmful spell you intended to invoke on the unaware target.
+So if necessary (as in "Intended by your play-style") you can cast Shadow Stride or simple Invisibility to move into position unseen near an NPC, hide behind a corner with no line of sight to the target, cast a silencing spell and then cast whatever harmful spell you intended to invoke on the unaware target.

 # --Perk Analysis--